Home Buying Guide Best PC Microphones – Top Recorders for Streaming, Gaming and Media Reviewed

-With the gaming scene shifting from single player and couch co-op to online gaming, a good microphone has never been more important.
+With the gaming scene shifting from single player and couch co-op to online gaming, a good microphone has never been more critical.

-Streaming, Youtubing and content creation, in general, has also seen a huge spike in popularity and is now an actual career path.
-Which is also an industry where you cannot afford using a 5$ headset as your microphone if you want to create top level content.
+Streaming, Youtubing and content creation, in general, has also seen a massive spike in popularity and is now an actual career path, which is also an industry where you cannot afford using a 5$ headset as your microphone if you want to create excellent content.

-So with all that in mind, we have taken a look at the best computer microphones on the market today and fully reviewed them.
+So with all that in mind, we have taken a look at the best computer microphones on the market today and thoroughly reviewed them.